odea-project/qAlgorithms/report/report.md

 than average with a majority having a binsize of 5.
 The average binsize was larger when other tests were positive, but still ~10% of the normal binsize for these groups.
 This resulted in 0.1% of all points being affected.
-For @todo __ bins it was possible to find at least one point in the vector of discarded points which could be associated with the bin in question.
+For multiple bins it was possible to find at least one point in the vector of discarded points which could be associated with the bin in question.
-There is very little overlap between this condition and others, with over 97% being exclusively "too close" to another point.
+There is very little overlap between this condition and others, with over 97% of cases being exclusively "too close" to another point.
-Of these, some are two correctly separated bins which have a point that lies within the tolerated distance of both bins. (@todo image) This is a similar case as condition 7), and a refinement of this test should not include them.
+Of these, some are two correctly separated bins where one includes a point that lies within the tolerated distance of the other.
+This is a similar case as condition 7), and a refinement of this test should not include them.
+The probable cause for wrong separations is that during the subsetting in mz, bins start out very large.
+This leads to extremely small critical distances, and if the largest order space is within a bin this bin is first cut internally before the remainder is cut off.
+It is also possible that by this mechanism, otherwise complete bins were fully eliminated if none of the resulting fragments had more than five elements.

 **3) Difference Between Median and Mean in Scans**